SN 3954 British Household Panel Survey Combined Work-Life History

 I would like to know how the Date variable is actually calculated in the SN 3954 British Household Panel Survey Combined Work-Life History Data, 1990-2005, particularly in the 'ljempe' episode for STATA.
 It says the date is given as the month number, but that would mean the most recent data in the whole survey was taken in 2000 (as 1205/12= 100.45) whereas I believed the data was going to reach up until 2005 as the title suggests?
 I'm probably missing something obvious here but would appreciate some advice,

-#1 Updated by Hersh Mann about 7 years ago
+#1 Updated by Hersh Mann over 7 years ago

 Your interpretation of the date variable is correct (i.e. 1 represents January 1900, 2 represents February 1900 and so on) but not every file in that data collection covers the period up to 2005.
 The current edition of the data was published in 2006 and the catalogue record says "For the fifth edition (November 2006), the files 'newpan', 'xlempe' and 'xljobe' were updated.
 The rest of the data and documentation remain unchanged."
 (See http://www.esds.ac.uk/findingData/snDescription.asp?sn=3954)